-The General Permits 5, 8 and 9 Database allows the public to search for and view information on authorizations for General Permit #5 (Mining and Quarries), General Permit #8 (Hydrostatic Testing, Ballasting, and Water Lines) or General Permit #9 (Dewatering and Residential Geothermal).
-New applicants and existing permittees can also register for an account and submit electronic Notices of Intent (eNOI) for coverage under General Permits #5, #8, or #9.
+The General Permits 5, 8 and 9 Database allows new applicants and existing permittees to register for an account and submit electronic Notices of Intent (eNOI) for coverage under General Permit #5 (Mining and Quarries), General Permit #8 (Hydrostatic Testing, Ballasting, and Water Lines) or General Permit #9 (Dewatering and Residential Geothermal).
+The public can also search for and view information on authorizations for General Permits #5, #8, or #9.

 To view the GP 589 Database, please use the following link: General Permits 5, 8, & 9 Database.

 In the GP 589 Database, permittees may submit eNOIs, submit annual monitoring reports, and pay fees for General Permit #5.